ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>When we write a Node.js application, the initial focus is often on functionality — getting things up and running for your first users.
 But…</blockquote>

 <h3>4.
-Node.js vs Deno vs Bun: A Developer’s Guide to Modern JavaScript Runtimes - <a href="https://medium.com/@ahmet-eren-lapanta/node-js-vs-deno-vs-bun-a-developers-guide-to-modern-javascript-runtimes-f7ed6d6a12a7" target="_blank" rel="noopener noreferrer">link</a></h3>
+Configuring Node.js with OpenTelemetry and KloudMate - <a href="https://medium.com/kloudmate/configuring-node-js-with-opentelemetry-and-kloudmate-d447dc5ef01e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmet Eren Lapanta`**
+✍️ **posted by `KloudMate`**

-<blockquote>Exploring Node.js, Deno, and Bun: A closer look at their features, differences, and uses in backend development.</blockquote>
+<blockquote>Effective monitoring and observability are essential for ensuring the performance and reliability of software applications.
+Node.js, known…</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>